WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 The bugs move at random speeds which are reset after every collision or success.

 In order to play the game you have to download or clone this repo.
-Once you've got those files on your local machine then please open the index.html file and the game will then appear.
+Once you've got the code on your local machine then please navigate to and then open the index.html file to see the game.

 I built this game as part of my Udacity Front End Nanodegree.
 I was provided with a game engine and resources and then had to use my Object-oriented coding skills to complete the game (and some HTML and CSS).
 I chose to use JavaScript' new ES6 classes as syntactic sugar over the project' prototype-based inheritance foundation.